reham-AI/Facial-landmarks-detection/README.md

 The project consists of 3 python files:

-model.py : including the convolutional neural network atchitecture preprocessing_modelTraining.py : includes the preprocessing of the input data and training stage for the CNN model. real-time-detection.py : which opens a video streaming, detecting the face in each frame and predicting its 15 landmark.
+model.py : including the convolutional neural network atchitecture.

+preprocessing_modelTraining.py : includes the preprocessing of the input data and training stage for the CNN model.

+real-time-detection.py : which opens a video streaming, detecting the face in each frame and predicting its 15 landmark.

 # Summary for the CNN architecture